Corporate governance | From the president to investors

 Supplement to principle 4-11-3 : Analysis and assessment of the effectiveness of the Board of Directors as a whole

-Electing four external directors, our company is striving to ensure the effectiveness of the Board of Directors as a whole with respect to the judgements made by the Board of Directors and the management methods of its meetings.
+Electing two external directors, our company is striving to ensure the effectiveness of the Board of Directors as a whole with respect to the judgements made by the Board of Directors and the management methods of its meetings.

 We will consider disclosing the analysis findings and assessment of the Board of Directors’ effectiveness.